AvaProtocol/OAK-blockchain/README.md

 cd polkadot
 git checkout rococo-v1

-# build WITH the real-overseer (required)
+# build polkadot relay chain
-cargo build --release --features real-overseer
+cargo build --release

 # generaete the chainspec - note this file MUST be shared with all nodes!
 # Other nodes cannot generate it due to possible non-determanism